iHe1u0/chat_qq/README_EN.md

 4. Revise the `example.env` file and rename it to `.env`.

-5. Run `npm run dev`.
+5. Run `npm run dev` to log in for the first time.
+Online update services are not supported in this environment.

-6. If this is the first-time login, you need to scan the code to log in.
-Subsequently, token login will be used by caching locally.
-As long as you do not modify the 'devices.json' file under the data directory or change the, in theory, the token will remain valid permanently.
+6. If it is the first login, you need to scan the code to log in.
+The token cached locally will be used for subsequent logins.
+If the `devices.json` file in the `data` directory is not modified or the password is not changed, theoretically the token will remain valid.

+7. When there is no need to scan the code later, you can use the command `npm run main` to log in.
+After logging in with this method, you can use the command "更新" to update the service online.

 ## Contact